Access your Academic Plan

-In order to register for a Senior Thesis, students must complete a Senior Thesis Registration Form and submit it to the Associate Dean for Undergraduate Studies.
+In order to register for a Senior Thesis, students must complete a Senior Thesis Form and submit it to the Associate Provost for Undergraduate Studies.

 Signatures - Course Change Forms

 The advisor's signature is needed on all course change forms.
-In addition, the instructor's signature is required to add a course after the first day of classes, and to add all audits, private music lessons, Pilates and independent work.
+In addition, the instructor's signature is required to add all closed courses, audits, Pilates and independent work.
 Independent work also requires the department chair's signature.
 Private music lessons require the advisor's and the music secretary's signatures.

 01 indicates the course meets for the entire fourteen weeks of the semester.
 02 indicates the course meets for the first seven weeks of the semester.
 03 indicates the course meets for the second seven weeks of the semester.